I-TEC supports the Great Commission by assisting the "hidden" church in its journey toward independence under the Lordship of Jesus Christ.

 One of the great barriers that has prevented indigenous churches from growing to maturity is their continuing dependence on the welfare of outsiders.
 A native church that relies on the leadership, technology, and financial support of foreign missionaries rarely can stand on its own when that support is withdrawn.
 We are convinced from the Scriptures, however, that the goal of the Great Commission is to establish churches that are self-supporting, self-governing, and self-propagating.

-At I-TEC, our focus is on enabling indigenous churches to overcome the technological and educational hurdles that stand in the way of their independence.
+At I-TEC, our focus is on empowering indigenous churches to overcome the technological and educational hurdles that stand in the way of their independence.
 Missionaries have long understood the value of technology, and they have employed every available tool to preach the gospel — from the machete to dental equipment to airplanes.
 But advanced technology is often impractical for use by a native church, where even the lack of electricity may be a concern.
 We aim to bridge that technology gap by equipping the indigenous church with technology suitable to their needs — technology that they can use and maintain with minimal outside support.

 • Develop, produce and distribute unique tools and training systems for frontier areas.